 Cons: Only contains basic functionalities so it’s not the most well-rounded tool.

 Hootsuite isn’t just a social media tracking software; it also monitors relevant conversations on social media and provides relevant insights.

 Aside from tracking key topics and brand mentions.
 You can also analyze your performance on social media and measure your results against competitors.
-This can help spot trends, patterns and optimize your social media strategies.
+This can help spot trends, and patterns and optimize your social media strategies.

 With Hootsuite, you can separate conversions from your paid and owned media, and filter out conversations by keyword, language and location.

 Pros: Manage your entire presence on social platforms from one place.

 Cons: Higher price than other Hootsuite alternatives.
 Lower-tiered packages do not include social listening, analytics or benchmarking.